Par4All/par4all/doc/www/source/features.rst

 - Par4All 1.4.3 (09/2012) deal with Spear-DE output;

 - Par4All 2.0 : new version based on Clang/LLVM.
+The developments are on
+  hold...

 Internals